3cnf-f/tmp_nvim/docs/tmux.md

  * c new window

  * Shift+mouse select to copy
- * middle mouse to pastes
+ * shift+middle mouse to paste in shell or middle mouse in system

+   copy mode copying:
+ * [ to enter copy mode C-space to select C-w to copy
+* ] to paste